 Are you thinking about taking the plunge and going to work in Australia on a working holiday visa before you get too old (30)?
-After spending time in Asia, I decided to do exactly that and to earn enough money to travel around Australia in a campervan as part of my trip.
+After spending time in Asia, I decided to do exactly that and to earn enough money to travel around Australia in a campervan on an epic road trip.

 I would only recommend buying a van if you’re planning on staying in Australia for over two months and you don’t mind some very long drives!
 I’m not in any way mechanically minded and I have no idea about cars; therefore buying a campervan for me was complete pot luck.
 I also had to deal with the minefield of the car registration or ‘rego’ (Aussies love shortening words and then adding an ‘o’ on the end).

 It’s a sensible idea to have the vehicle registered in the state you want to eventually sell it, so you can avoid paying high fees getting to get the registration changed over.
 Another bonus of buying a van in Perth was that a lot of people seem to finish their journey on the west coast so there were a lot of people frantically trying to sell their vehicles before their flights departed.

 When I bought the van I knew I was planning on living in it and travelling around the country and also working along the way.
 I didn’t have much money so I ended up buying a Mitsubishi Express with a bed already fitted.
 These have loads of storage space under the bed, however this also meant the bed was very close to the roof and there was no way to sit up in bed!
 It was therefore a pretty cramped and stuffy 7 months that followed.
 If you rent a camper, the models for hire are ingeniously fitted out with lots more headroom and a host of clever storage ideas, don’t worry!